skycoin/User-Manuals/Personalizing your Skywallet.md

 When you use the Skywallet for the first time, you will find these two warnings associated with **Creating a Backup** and **Setting a Pin** being displayed in the Desktop Wallet window.

-Both of these warnings are to be dealt with seriously or it may compromise the security of your Skywallet.
+Both of these warnings are to be dealt with seriously, or it may compromise the security of your Skywallet.

-In order to complete these two tasks, you can use the options in the Hardware Wallet window.
+To complete these two tasks, you can use the options in the Hardware Wallet window.

 Following are the options available in this window: